Story At-A-Glance

 Rooftop Solar

-“California could soon end the perks it has been giving to residents with rooftop solar on their homes, even as it pledges to move entirely to clean electricity, wrote Justine Calma in Verge.
+“California could soon end the perks it has been giving residents with rooftop solar on their homes, even as it pledges to move entirely to clean electricity, wrote Justine Calma in Verge.
 This is a significant proposal given that California has more homes with rooftop PV panels than any other state.

 Reducing Payments Made to Solar Customers

-Tesla and Sunrun Jumps in
+Tesla and Sunrun Jump in

 Residential solar panel company Sunrun also came out publicly stating that the proposal would “impose the highest discriminatory charges on solar and energy storage customers in the U.S., putting rooftop solar and batteries out of reach for countless families in California just as more households are demanding that the state do more to combat climate change and provide them with reliable, sustainable energy.”